ReSpeak/tsdeclarations/ts3protocol.md

 When a packet is not encrypted the `Unencrypted` flag is set.
 For encrypted packets the flag gets cleared.
 Packets get encrypted with EAX mode (AES_128_CTR with OMAC).
-The en/decryption parameters get generated for each packet as follows
+The en/decryption parameters are generated for each packet as follows

 ### 1.6.1 Inputs
 | Name | Type     | Explanation                     |